neontvn/docker_k8s/docker.md

 Why use Docker?

 > Docker makes it really easy to install and run software without worrying about the setup and dependencies.
+> Developing apps today requires so much more than writing code.
+Multiple languages, frameworks, architectures, and discontinuous interfaces between tools for each lifecycle stage creates enormous complexity.
+Docker simplifies and accelerates your workflow, while giving developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project.